-Membership Applications are made through the PCAQ website (note: the price for HPC membership is decided at our Annual General Meetings every year).
+Membership Applications are made through the PCQ website (note: the price for HPC membership is decided at our Annual General Meetings every year).

 Memberships will not be processed unless paid for (ie; via credit card on the PCAQ website).
 Memberships are approved at our monthly Committee meetings.

 Only processed members will be covered by insurance as every new year starts.

 Any agisters that have not had their membership processed risk losing their agistment spot.

 Members under 18yrs must have a minimum of 1 parent as a social member.
 Children under 16yrs must be supervised by an adult at all times while on HPC grounds.
 Only members 17yrs and over (ie; Associates and over) are permitted to ride without a supervising adult, however we recommend that NO member ride on their own at any time.

 Current membership fee's (ie; PCAQ Fee + Club Fee = Membership Fee) can be found on the PCQ website.
 However if you need assistance with working out your membership fee please contact our Secretary.

 Agistment northern paddock $65

 Non-agisting member ground access levy: $200pa